prosper00/STM8-AD9833-Function-Generator/README.md

 - AD9833 control library
 - HD44780 LCD library
 - Created interrupt-driven delay library functions (millis, micros, delay_ms, delay_us);
-- ADC - read/filter/oversample/shape input from a potentiometer to set the output frequency
+- ~~ADC - read/filter/oversample/shape input from a potentiometer to set the output frequency
+- replaced potentiometer/ADC routines with a rotary encoder to set mode and frequency
-- external port interrupts to read buttons: select frequency range and waveshape
+- external port interrupts to read rotary encoder: select frequency range and waveshape
 - Op-amp circuit to control amplitude and offset

 ### To-Do's
 - (Maybe?) implement a peak detector and an ADC to display Vpp/offset on screen
 - PWM mode? (would need another control for duty cycle adjust)
-- Replace frequency pot, wave shape button and range button with a single rotary encoder
 - Finish documentation and wiki pages
 - PWM output on PA3
 - The AD9833 outputs sin and triangle waves at a few hundred mV, but square waves at full Vcc.
 This makes it difficult to implement a single simple solution for amplification and offset that works well for all modes